A nightmare is a bad dream. Almost everyone gets them once in a while — adults

 felt before you went to sleep can give you a better sense of how your mind works at

 If you have nightmares a lot, you and your parent might want to see a counselor

-or a psychologist to help
+or a psychologist

-things bothering you that may be related to your nightmares.
+of the things bothering you that may be related to your nightmares.

 Rarely, kids with frequent nightmares may need to visit a doctor who

 can see if the nightmares are because of a physical condition.

 Remember, nightmares are not real and they can't hurt you.
 Dreaming about something